Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

 Since only CMMC certified companies can participate in contracts that mandate CMMC, there is a clear competitive advantage to achieving CMMC certification sooner rather than later.

-The DoD expects that certified auditors will be trained and ready to begin assessing suppliers by June 2020, in line with its plan to issue RFIs specifying CMMC at that time.
-Suppliers seeking CMMC assessment should connect with a C3PAO to schedule an audit.
+The DoD expects that certified auditors will be trained and ready to begin assessing suppliers by late 2020, in line with its plan to issue RFIs specifying CMMC at that time.
+Anyone in the DIB seeking a CMMC assessment should connect with a C3PAO to schedule an audit.